mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 of pre–Maghiz artefacts which are too precious for their scientific value to be used for practical tasks.

-Study of the pre–Maghiz items, coupled with the Darrians’ natural aptitude for technology, will undoubtedly result in technological growth to surpass that of the Imperium and perhaps even the pre– Maghiz Darrians.
+Study of the pre–Maghiz items, coupled with the Darrians' natural aptitude for technology, will undoubtedly result in technological growth to surpass that of the Imperium and perhaps even the pre– Maghiz Darrians.
 However, even though the government of Darrian